StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 New to Skribble?
 This is how it works.
 --------------------------------------

-Setting up Skribble Business for your company will make you the admin.
-You can add more admins later if you need.
+Setting up Skribble Business for your company will make you an admin.
+You can make your team members admins later if you need to.

 - Go to my.skribble.com/business/signup